1996 Republican National Convention: Site selection

 The Republican National Committee asked 30 cities to submit bids.
 Their finalist cities were Chicago, New Orleans, New York City, San Antonio, and San Diego.
-Chicago withdrew their bid after winning their bid to host the 1996 Democratic National Convention.
+Chicago withdrew after winning their bid to host the 1996 Democratic National Convention.
 San Diego, ultimately, beat out the remaining finalists to win the RNC.
 The selection of San Diego was announced in January 1995.

-The 1996 RNC was the first presidential nominating convention to be held in San Diego, and the only Republican National Convention held in Southern California.
-(The 1972 RNC was scheduled for the San Diego Sports Arena but relocated to Miami Beach, Florida, due to scandal.)
+The 1996 RNC was the first presidential nominating convention to be held in San Diego, and the only Republican National Convention held in Southern California (the 1972 RNC was scheduled for the San Diego Sports Arena but relocated to Miami Beach, Florida, due to scandal).
 Indeed, San Diego's bid had been considered unlikely to win.
-The SDCC was far smaller than its predecessor venues, the Astrodome in Houston and the Louisiana Superdome in New Orleans, and its normal seating layout left several sections and skyboxes with obstructed views.
+The San Diego Convention Center was far smaller than its predecessor venues, the Astrodome in Houston and the Louisiana Superdome in New Orleans, and its normal seating layout left several sections and skyboxes with obstructed views.
 Ardent lobbying by Mayor Susan Golding, who some named as a potential candidate for U.S. Senate in 1998, and by Governor Wilson, himself to seek the 1996 presidential nomination, helped secure San Diego's selection in 1994.